txoof/insertFiles/README.md

 # insert_files
-insert_files files into Student Cumulative Folders on Google Drive Previous versions can found [here](https://github.com/txoof/insertFiles/tree/development/Automator_version)
+insert_files files by grade-level into Student Cumulative Folders on Google Drive Previous versions that are no longer supported can found [here](https://github.com/txoof/insertFiles/tree/development/Automator_version)

 ## Quick Start

 **IF YOU ARE UNFAMILIAR WITH THIS APPLICATION PLEASE SEE THE [INSTRUCTIONS](#Instructions) SECTION BELOW.**

 1. [Google FileStream](https://dl.google.com/drive-file-stream/GoogleDriveFileStream.dmg) installed and are signed in as well as a prepared student.export file from PowerSchool.
-1. Download the application from [this link](https://github.com/txoof/insertFiles/raw/master/insert_files.tgz)
+1. Download the application from [this link](https://github.com/txoof/insertFiles/raw/master/insert_files.pkg)
-2. Locate the file `insert_files.tgz` -- likely in your `Downloads` folder
+2. Locate the file `insert_files.pkg` -- likely in your `Downloads` folder
-3. Double click on the file to decompress it
+3. Double click on the file to run the installer
-4. Locate the insert_files icon and drag it into your `Applications` folder
+   * You will likely need an administrator password to install this application
-5. Locate the insert_files icon in your `Applications` folder and double click on it to run
+5. Locate the `insert_files` icon in your `Applications` folder and double click on it to run
     * If you receive error messages or popups preventing you from running the application see the [Help](#Help) section
 6. Click "Insert Files" button to begin inserting files.
 7. If this is the first time you have run this program, you will be asked to choose a Google Shared drive **and** cumulative student folder.